Investors urge miners to change ways after damning Rio Tinto workplace report

 FACTBOX-Rio Tinto report identifies bullying, sexual harassment, racismID:nL1N2UC05B

-(Reporting by Ernest Scheyder, Praveen Menon and Byron Kaye, with additional reporting by Melanie Burton; editing by Richard Pullin)
+(Reporting by Ernest Scheyder, Praveen Menon and Byron Kaye, additional reporting by Melanie Burton and Simon Jessop; editing by Richard Pullin)

 ((ernest.scheyder@thomsonreuters.com; Twitter: @ErnestScheyder; +1-713-210-8512; Reuters Messaging: ernest.scheyder.thomsonreuters.com@reuters.net))